mmorga/mmorga.github.io/source/_posts/2012-08-10-uml-diagrams-from-graphviz.markdown

 1. Pre-process the dot file.
 Come up with an annotation to denote the type of image to include for a node without having to reference the image file.
 2. Assign ids and classes as appropriate in the output which is handy for animating the resulting SVG or otherwise working with the SVG DOM later.
 3. Post-process the SVG output to look nicer.
-Apply a better look to the subgraphs, round the corners, add add gradients, etc. This sort of thing has been done before with XSLT.
+Apply a better look to the sub-graphs, round the corners, add add gradients, etc. This sort of thing has been done before with XSLT.

 I think this approach is reasonable for some UML types: component, use case, collaboration, activity, and maybe deployment.
 Sequence diagrams are different in layout and probably aren't worth the effort to attempt.